cicsdev/cics-java-recgen/blog.md

 The application is now ready to be tested, and can simply be deployed into a CICS OSGi JVM server using a CICS Bundle project as follows:

-i.
-Create a CICS bundle project in Eclipse and add the OSGi bundle
+1. Create a CICS bundle project in Eclipse and add the OSGi bundle project using the menu **New -\> OSGi Bundle Project Include**
-    project using the menu **New -\> OSGi Bundle Project Include** ii.
-Deploy to zFS using the menu **Export Bundle Project to z/OS UNIX File System** iii.
-Create a CICS BUNDLE definition referencing this zFS location and install this iv.
-Create a CICS PROGRAM definition for the Java application called JZOSPROG.
+1. Deploy to zFS using the menu **Export Bundle Project to z/OS UNIX File System**
+1. Create a CICS BUNDLE definition referencing this zFS location and install this
+1. Create a CICS PROGRAM definition for the Java application called JZOSPROG.
 This should name the CICS-MainClass:
     `com.ibm.cicsdev.jzostest.JZOSprog` in the JVMClass attribute
-v.
-Optionally create a PROGRAM definition for the COBOL EDUPGM if you
+1. Optionally create a PROGRAM definition for the COBOL EDUPGM if you are not using program autoinstall
-    are not using program autoinstall vi.
-Create a transaction definition referencing the JZOSPROG program definition if this is to be run from a 3270 terminal vii.
-Install the program and transaction definitions
+1. Create a transaction definition referencing the JZOSPROG program definition if this is to be run from a 3270 terminal
+1. Install the program and transaction definitions

 When invoked our Java class JZOSprog will link to the COBOL EDUPGM using the CommareaWrapper classes to marshall the input to the required COBOL